 My academic background in International Management, Social Science, and Economic Education has given me the confidence to speak in front of large audiences, share insightful knowledge, and conduct qualitative and quantitative research studies.
 Thanks to my positive philanthropic nature, drive, and commitment; my clients and co-workers receive high-quality services from my extensive experience in the areas of business development, financial empowerment, and digital education.

-My specialisation in Entrepreneurship & Small Business Management and having worked in this field for more than five years intrigued me to start my own business Kamvalethu Consulting in 2017 so as to work in the area of business development, digital education and share my entrepreneurial energy with others.
+My specialisation in Entrepreneurship & Small Business Management and having worked in this field for more than five years intrigued me to start my own business Kamvalethu Consulting in 2017 so as to share my entrepreneurial energy with others.

 My name is Xolisa.
 I am a changemaker and graduate in Marketing with a passion for music, technology and studying about consumer behaviour plus the global market at large.
 In addition, I have a strong interest in innovation hence I find myself connecting more with entrepreneurial minds.

 End of 2018, I joined the Department of Mercantile Research Office at the Nelson Mandela University’s Faculty of Law as an Administrative Assistant and get to assist students, organise events and make sure that the postgraduate programmes run smoothly on a daily basis.
 Between 2016 and 2018 I was the Marketing Officer at the Department of Computing Sciences at Nelson Mandela University in Port Elizabeth.
 During these years, I helped organising the National Science Week and Career fair for the Department.
 Furthermore, I was in charge of creating content for the social media accounts of the Young African Women in Computing (YAWiC) initiative and a DAAD-funded student exchange programme called Hub for Education on ICT and Sustainability.
 The topic of the 2017 Summer School was Innovative Internet of Things for Sustainable Cities that I joined as a participant.